chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

 ~~~~~~~~~~~~~
    Optionally, the ``CHPL_JEMALLOC`` environment variable can select
    between no jemalloc, using the jemalloc distributed with Chapel in
    third-party, or using a system jemalloc.
-This setting is intented
+This setting is intended
    to elaborate upon ``CHPL_MEM=jemalloc``.

        ======== ==============================================================